inbo/whip/docs/syntax.md

 ## Changing scope

-By default, whip specifications do not accept empty values, are field-based (i.e. they apply to the whole content of a single field) and are independent from other fields.
-There are three methods to change that scope: `empty` allows empty values for all specifications of a field, `delimitedvalues` restricts the scope of specifications to individual delimited values within a field, and `if` makes specifications dependent on the value of another field.
+By default, whip specifications reject empty values, apply to the whole content of a single field, and are independent from other fields.
+There are three methods to change that scope: `empty` allows empty values to pass specifications, `delimitedvalues` restricts the scope of specifications to individual delimited values within a field, and `if` makes specifications dependent on the value of another field.

 ### empty

-Allows empty values:
+Allows empty values for all specifications of a field:

 ```yaml
 # Default